OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 * shared topological entities between different domains
 * additional supporting relations
 * additional semantics required for core topologies

+We also suggest to start working on a new draft that would define the RFC8345 augmentation or new modules for the purpose of
+* connecting IETF topology module to other IETF YANG modules (what yang paths are connected to node, termination-point)
+* defining what IETF topology module instances are related to the IETF YANG module instances (because we have different keys)
+* avoid duplication the properties in RFC8345 augmentations

 # Security Considerations